-The South Bass Island Lighthouse greets visitors arriving on the southern point of the island.
+The South Bass Island Lighthouse greets visitors arriving on the southern point of the island from the Put in Bay ferry.
 First lit in 1897, this important part of Put-in-Bay’s history is much the same as it was when it was first built.

-With its location on the very southern tip of the island, it doesn’t have a ton of neighbors close by.
+One of the many things to do in Put in Bay include touring the lighthouse.
+However, with its location on the very southern tip of the island, there are not many other Put in Bay attractions close by.
 If you plan on touring the lighthouse, a golf cart is a good way to get there.
 After your tour, grab a drink at Joe’s Pub or a full gourmet meal at Goat Soup and Whiskey.

 South Bass Island Lighthouse Tours